 As a Trust and an academy, we ensure that our children are safeguarded from potentially harmful and inappropriate online material.
-We have an effective whole trust approach to online safety which preuros that our academy protects and educates purples and staff in their way of technology as a partial control of technology and technology as a partial control of technology as a partial control of technology and technology as a partial control of technology as a partial use of technology a concerns where app providing awarenes nd escalate any ng online safety, to support them.
+We have an effective whole trust approach to online safety which ensures that our academy protects and educates pupils and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+We also involve parents and carers regarding online safety, providing awareness raising, access to short courses/ webinars and advice to support them.